carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 <script src="https://gist.github.com/charlydagos/b1353b6d7198c08c361814c514b04f4f.js"></script>

-Where the `_` (underscore) symbol means "whatever", basically.
+Where the `_` (underscore) symbol means "whatever" (otherwise known as a _wildcard pattern_).
 So the method `isCarlos` will only return true for a value that matches the "pattern" specified in the first binding.

 There is one Lisp flavor that has pattern matching, though it's not as complex as Haskell's.
 It's [Shen](http://www.shenlanguage.org/)[^shen], and below is an